alan-turing-institute/DTBase/dtbase/backend/README.md

     ```

 ### `/model/get-model-run-sensor-measure`
-* A GET request, will get the corresponding sensor_id and measure for a given model run.
+* A GET request, will get the corresponding sensor id and sensor measure for a given
+  model run.
     - Payload should have the form
     ```
     {